bobbybudnick/SFS-Infrastructure/README.md

 Provides an extra layer of defense easily.
 Allows for manual bypass switch in case of firewall failure.

-22. iptables blocking
-iptables can be set to block IP addresses after a set number of attempts.
-These addresses can also be logged.
-Good idea to implement this on each public SSH server at least.
-Need to have a way to disable this for administrative purposes.

-23. Internet artillery order of battle
+22. Internet artillery order of battle
 Emperor of violence
 Chaos sentinel
 Dread cyberia